KillianKemps/Git-Repo-Update/README.md

 A script to update all git repositories in the current folder

 ## Installation
-Just create a symlink in your folder containing all your git repositories and make the script executable:
+Make the script executable:

 ```
 chmod +x repo-update.sh
 ```

-In your folder containing all git repositories to update:
+And in the parent folder containing all git repositories to update, create a symlink:

 ```
+cd ..
 ln -s Git-Repo-Update/repo-update.sh update
 ```